-Remove the bobbin from the flyer spindle by squeezing the two flyer arms together and then pulling forward on the orifice arm - this is the cross-piece at the front of the orifice.
-The orifice arm comes off, and then you can pull the bobbin off.
+Remove the bobbin from the flyer spindle by pulling off the orifice arm.
+It is held in place by magnets.
+I usually push against the bobbin on the wheel with my fingers under the orifice arm and thumbs above, as shown here, to break the magnetic bond, pulling squarely at the middle of the orifice arm.
+The orifice arm comes off, and then you can take the bobbin off the flyer's spindle (rod).

-To put a bobbin on the flyer spindle, make sure to match the hexagon cut-out at the back of the bobbin with the hexaut at the back of the flyer spindle.
+To put a bobbin on the flyer spindle, make sure to match the hexagon cutout at the back of the bobbin with the hexnut at the back of the flyer spindle.
 The bobbin is keyed onto the flyer spindle, as its rotation is braked by the tension knob on the top left of the folding arm.
 The inner face of the back whorl on the bobbin should sit almost flush to the back of the flyer.
 If the bobbin is not far enough back, the orifice arm will not fit back onto the flyer in the grooves that hold it in place.